 - 1 small green bell pepper berdeng bell pepper

-- 2 tbsp soy sauce toyo
+- 2 tablespoon soy sauce toyo

 Instructions